|Need Easy Extra $100+/Month For Free?

 Aussie interest rates and the Fed

-Historically, Australia has often had relatively high interest rates compared with other countries in the developed world.
+Historically, Australia has often had relatively high interest rates compared with other countries in the developed world that don't necessarily need money now.
 At the moment, however, Australian interest rates are at an all time low, and are expected to stay there for the foreseeable future.
 They’re currently lower than in the US, where the Fed has adopted a policy that’s pushing rates higher.

 When this happens, and overseas interest rates are higher than those in Australia, it adds downward pressure to the value of the dollar as investors chase the higher rates available elsewhere.
 There are numerous other factors that influence the value of the AUD, but generally, the bigger the difference between the Australian cash rate and those in other countries, the more the dollar will drop against those countries’ currencies.
 That’s an event that all forex traders – particularly those with a vested interest in the AUD – should know about.